 Proper Placement of Lighting Bulbs

 Once you select the best lighting bulb for your enclosure, it is time to determine the placement of the bulb.
-The placement is critical because if you place the bulb too far away the bearded dragon may not receive enough radiation or heat.
+Light placement is critical because if the bulb is too far away the bearded dragon may not receive enough radiation or heat.

-Fluorescent tube bulbs should be mounted in a hood or ballast (Amazon.com) that is designed for reptile use, and placed no more than 12 inches from the floor of the enclosure.
+Mount fluorescent bulbs in a hood or ballast designed for reptile use.
+Place the fixture no more than 12 inches from the floor of the enclosure.
 Placing these bulbs farther away than 12 inches greatly reduces the effectiveness of the bulb.
-If the height of your terrarium is greater than 12 inches you may need to add extra substrate to decrease the height.
+If the terrarium height is greater than 12 inches add extra substrate or basking decor to decrease the distance to the bulb.

-Mercury Vapor bulbs should be placed no higher than 20 inches from the floor of the terrarium for full effectiveness.
-Generally Mercury Vapor bulbs are placed at one end of the enclosure to replicate a basking area.
+Place Mercury Vapor bulbs no higher than 20 inches from the floor of the terrarium for full effectiveness.
+Place Mercury Vapor bulbs at one end of the enclosure to replicate a basking area.

 Which ever lighting you decide to use it is important to keep them on an appropriate light cycle each day.
-Just as our lives are generally dictated by the rising and setting of the sun, the same is true for bearded dragons.
+Our lives are generally dictated by the rising and setting of the sun, the same is true for bearded dragons.
 It is very important to replicate day and night within the enclosure.

-The exact amounts of daytime light and nighttime exposure can vary as long as the bearded dragon receives a minimum of 10 – 12 hours of UV exposure per day.
-The best practice for accomplishing the correct light cycles is by plugging the daytime and nighttime lighting into a timer (Amazon.com) that switches the lights off and on at the specified times throughout the day.
+The exact amounts of daytime light and nighttime exposure can vary.
+However, the bearded dragon should always receive a minimum of 10 – 12 hours of UV exposure per day.
+The best practice to accomplish correct light cycles is to use a timer.
+The timer will switch the lights off and on at the specified times throughout the day, automating consistent light cycles.

 Next, we discuss the topic of heating your bearded dragon’s enclosure.